DSF DAILY SURPRISES KICK OFF WITH EXCLUSIVE ONE-DAY-ONLY DISCOUNTS AT LEADING BRANDS ACROSS THE CITY

-(MENAFN- Mid-East Info) The best time to shop in Dubai is here as the iconic annual Dubai Shopping Festival (DSF) celebrates its epic 30th anniversary with the greatest-ever line-up of shopping deals across the city's stunning selection of world-class shopping malls, markets, and retail districts.
-This edition brings back the DSF Daily Surprises bigger than ever before, offering shoppers a daily dose of unbeatable deals from the city's favourite brands.
-Each day of the festival, one brand or retailer at a single location unveils an exclusive promotion, running from 10am until Stocks last.
+(MENAFN- houseofcomms) Dubai, United Arab Emirates, 31 December 2024: The best time to shop in Dubai is here as the iconic annual Dubai Shopping Festival (DSF) celebrates its epic 30th anniversary with the greatest-ever line-up of shopping deals across the city’s stunning selection of world-class shopping malls, markets, and retail districts.
+This edition brings back the DSF Daily Surprises bigger than ever before, offering shoppers a daily dose of unbeatable deals from the city’s favourite brands.
+Each day of the festival, one brand or retailer at a single location unveils an exclusive promotion, running from 10am until stocks last.

-The DSF Daily Surprises are part of DSF Sale Season, running until 2 February 2025, where shoppers can enjoy irresistible shopping sales and discounts from 25 to 75 per cent and bag brilliant bargains across some of the world's most iconic fashion and beauty brands throughout the duration of the festival.
-Shoppers can plan for the perfect shopping spree with the following offer...0

-Bath & Body Works at Mall of the Emirates is delighting visitors this DSF season with up to 80 per cent off across its captivating array of fragrances, gifts, bath essentials, body care, and candles.
-Shoppers can indulge in the brand's heavenly scents while stocking up on favourites and discovering new treasures.

 Dubai Shopping Festival is supported by Key Partners Dubai Islamic Bank and VISA, and Strategic Partners which include: Al Futtaim Malls (Dubai Festival City Mall & Festival Plaza), Al Zarooni Group (Mercato Shopping Mall), AW Rostamani Group, DHAM (Al Seef, Bluewaters, Ibn Battuta Mall, Nakheel Mall and The Outlet Village), Emirates Airline, ENOC, e&, Majid Al Futtaim (Mall of the Emirates, City Centre Mirdif, City Centre Deira), Merex Investment (City Walk and The Beach, JBR), and talabat.